ou-group-utd/optical-clear-img-processing/README.md

+This repository is our project for the paper "Transient optical clearing using absorbing molecules for ex-vivo and in-vivo imaging"
-This is a project to create an optimized imaging protocol for in-vivo optical imaging of internal organs.
+We used classical image processing techniques to create an optimized imaging protocol for in-vivo optical imaging of internal organs.
+Details of the techniques can be found in our paper.

-Classical image processing techniques were used.
-Image was processed in color.
-The image used is also attached
+Instructions:
+1. Download sample image and store image in the same location as code.
+2. Install required dependencies if not already installed: